Where did the Israelites cross the Red Sea?

 Yet in modern Hebrew, Yam Suph indeed refers to the entire general Red Sea, including both gulfs (merely “tongues” of the wider Red Sea—see Isaiah 11:15-16).
 The New Testament Greek for the crossing site, Erethran Thalassan, likewise is used in antiquity to refer to the entire Red Sea.
 Why should the original title Yam Suph be any different?

 In fact, 1 Kings 9:26 is some of the best evidence against a Gulf of Aqaba crossing.
-That’s because the wording used in the second-century b.c.e.
-Greek Septuagint Bible is different—the name for this Gulf of Aqaba body does have a distinction from the name used in all 22 biblical references to the sea that the Israelites crossed!
+That’s because the wording used in the early Greek Septuagint translation is different—the name for this Gulf of Aqaba body does have a distinction from the name used in all 22 biblical references to the sea that the Israelites crossed!
 The Septuagint calls this Gulf of Aqaba sea in 1 Kings 9:26 Eschates Thalasses.
-The body of water in which the Israelites crossed, however (including the name of the sea in which the locusts were drowned!), is always referred to in the Septuagint (as well as in the New Testament) by the name Erythran Thalassan.
+The body of water in which the Israelites crossed, however (including the name of the sea in which the locusts were drowned!), is always referred to in the Septuagint, as well as in the New Testament, by the name Erythran Thalassan.

 Thus, it becomes clear that the 2,300-year-old Jewish community, from which the Septuagint emerged, recognized this Gulf of Aqaba as distinct and different to the actual sea that the Israelites crossed!

-One final point on this subject here.
+One final point on this subject.
 Numbers 33 describes the “stations” of the Exodus.
 Verse 8 describes the Israelites crossing the Red Sea, and proceeding for three days into the wilderness of Etham, within which they camped at Marah, and then on to Elim (verse 9).
 Yet verse 10 has the Israelites arriving, again—before they reach Mount Sinai—at the Red Sea!
 How to explain this?
 But this fits perfectly with an initial crossing of the northern end of the Gulf of Suez, with the Israelites then following down south more or less along the direction of the coast toward Mount Sinai, in the southern part of the peninsula.
-It does not fit logically with a crossing at the Gulf of Aqaba, followed by a journey due east into the desert toward Saudi Arabia’s al-Lawz.
+It does not fit logically with a crossing at the Gulf of Aqaba, with Saudi Arabia’s al-Lawz located due east.
 (One proponent on the film, who dogmatically asserted that “Yam Suph” is none other than the Gulf of Aqaba, retraces a novel route that actually puts this second Israelite “Yam Suph” encampment on the shores of the main stretch of the Red Sea, well outside of the Gulf of Aqaba.
 The necessary peculiarity of this route, in order to fit with Numbers 33:8-11, is one thing—but it also torpedoes the attempt to singularly associate “Yam Suph” with the Gulf of Aqaba alone.)

 Suffice it to say, one of the primary points given for the Aqaba crossing is the sheer mountainous approach to the sea, within which the Israelites became trapped (Exodus 14:3)—good evidence against the clearly plains-like, naturalistic Bitter Lakes theory.
 But the approach to the northwestern shore of the Gulf of Suez is also rugged and mountainous.
 The region around Attaka and Ain Sokhna, at the northwest part of the gulf, would fit nicely with the biblical account of the mountains that hemmed in the Israelites.